Afshin-A/Obsidian/CS/Python/Python OOP.md

 		self._id = id

 	def __str__(self):
-		"""This method is the equivalent of the java .toString() method""" return f"Student {self._name} has id: {self._id}"
+		"""This method is the equivalent of the java .toString() method It returns a userfriendly, readable, string representation of the object""" return f"Student {self._name} has id: {self._id}"

+	def __repr__(self):
+		"""This method is similar to __str__ (it returns a string), but it should unambigously return what this object is, so that when it's put inside the eval method, it would get executed.""" return f"Student(name='{self.name}, id='{self.id}')
 ```